EOGS++: Earth Observation Gaussian Splatting with Internal Camera Refinement and Direct Panchromatic Rendering: Experiments

 \subsection{Comparing EOGS++ with the state of the art}

-The results are reported in Table~\ref{tab:main_result} and visual results are reported in Figure~\ref{fig:visual}. \namemodel, when using the same data modalities as prior work, consistently achieves the best performance compared to existing models by 0.1 meters.
+The results are reported in Table~\ref{tab:main_result} and visual results are reported in Figure~\ref{fig:visual}.
+Additional results obtained without the foliage mask, as well as further comparative figures, are provided in the supplementary material. \namemodel, when using the same data modalities as prior work, consistently achieves the best performance on buildings compared to existing models by 0.1 meters.

 The early stopping mechanism effectively removes misplaced Gaussians and results in a more coherent scene reconstruction.

 Instead, when relying solely on the non-bundle-adjusted panchromatic data, the model achieves performance comparable to the original EOGS, despite EOGS relying on camera priors and pre-pansharpened MSI data.